|

 also had a chance to pick up the Anrias book again and let

-had its own set of severe criticisms of Krishnamurti and
+with the Summit Lighthouse, which had its own set of severe

-indeed looked more and more as the genuine follow-up organizaton
+criticisms of Krishnamurti and indeed looked more and more

-of the Theosophical Society.
+as the genuine follow-up organizaton of the Theosophical

 In the spring of 1987 I went to a lecture on Krishnamurti

-by a prominent theosophist and talked with that person afterwards
+by a prominent Theosophist and talked with that person afterwards

 and showed the Anrias book.
-The theosophist flipped out
+The Theosophist flipped out

 and angrily, with high pitched voice, told me "all